prem2056rana/Rotten_And_Fresh_Fruits_Detection_And/README.md

     python3 detect_and_separate.py
     ```

-2. **Place a Fruit in Front of the Camera**:
+2. **Place a Fruit in Front of the Camera/Conveyor belt**:
     - The system will classify the fruit as Fresh Apple, Rotten Apple, Fresh Tomato, or Rotten Tomato.
+    - Conveyor Belt move continuously.
     - The servo motor will move the fruit into the appropriate box based on its classification.

 ### Script Details

-- **detect_and_separate.py**: Main script to capture images from the camera, run the YOLOv7-tiny model for detection, classify the fruit, and control the servo motor to separate the fruits.
+- **detect_and_separate.py**: Main script to capture images from the camera, run the YOLOv7-tiny model for detection, classify the fruit, and control the servo motor to separate the fruits accordingly.

 ### Documentation